Lauri Korpikoski: Playing career

 Before the start of the 2016–17 season, the Calgary Flames signed Korpikoski to a professional try-out contract to attend training camp on 22 September 2016.
 Despite a successful pre-season with the Flames, Korpikoski was without a contract with the Flames.
 On 9 October, he was released at his request to pursue a contract offer.
 The following day he signed a one-year, $1 million contract with the Dallas Stars.
 Korpokoski cemented his role within the Stars checking lines, scoring 8 goals and 20 points in 60 games before he was dealt with the Stars out of post-season contention, to the Columbus Blue Jackets in exchange for Dillon Heatherington on 1 March 2017.

-After ending his NHL career, as an unsigned free agent, Korpikoski joined Swiss club, ZSC Lions of the National League for the duration of the 2017–18 season.
+After ending his NHL career as an unsigned free agent, Korpikoski joined Swiss club ZSC Lions of the National League for the duration of the 2017–18 season.
 In helping the Lions capture the Swiss championship, Korpikoski produced 2 goals and 6 points in 16 post-season games.

-Korpikoski left Switzerland after one season, and opted to return to his native Finland, securing a long-term 6-year contract with former club, HC TPS of the Liiga, on May 21, 2018.
+Korpikoski left Switzerland after one season and opted to return to his native Finland, securing a long-term 6-year contract with his former club, HC TPS of the Liiga, on May 21, 2018.